tusharnankani/talks/competitive_programming/content.md

     - code quality
     - LL, BST are never used in CP
     - Answer to this is very goal specific actually but I try to put my opinion.
-    - It helps you build a problem solving mindset, improves code reading ability, debugging faster, optimising. (which is essentially what some companies are looking for in interviews.)
+    - CP: It helps you build a problem solving mindset, improves code reading ability, debugging faster, optimising. (which is essentially what some companies are looking for in interviews.)

 - Why competitive programming?
     - with developing Problem Solving skills.
     - to be a quick thinker.
     - to think about efficency in terms of time and memory limits.
     - And also, it is a part of recruitment/shortlisting for some companies for full time job roles.

+- How do I start?
+    - Level 1: Learn a language > Learn Standard lib(inbuilt) > Hackerrank
+    - Level 2: Solve problems
+    - Level 3: Participate in contests > Practice > Upsolve

+- Anatomy of a CP Problem

+## Strategies

+- Solving strategy
+    - Reading the problem and understanding the problem.
+    - Filter the noise and make observations as you read.
+    - Connect the dots and do something which you do know
+    - Constraints.
+    - Don't jump to the code.
+Think first.
+    - Counter intutiveness about the think twice, code once.
+    - Don't always optimize.
+If nothing works, try Brute Force.
+    - Edge Cases.
+    - Eg: Write a program to add 2 numbers.
+- Contest strategy
+    - Don't look at the leaderboard.
+    - Probably look at the number of submissions.
+    - Move to the next problem if you have given sufficient time to a problem.
+        - Come back at it with a fresh perspective.
+- Upsolving strategy
+    - What is Upsolving?
+    - Do n + 1 th problem from a contest.
+    - Read others' code.
+        - Clean code?
+        - Better implementation?
+            - Eg: Reversing a bit.
+- Editorial reading strategy
+    - Don't jump to the climax.
+        - Don't look at the code directly.
+        - Go step by step, line by line.
+        - Try it after each line.
+        - Even if you look at the code, do not copy paste.
+            - Write the code yourself.
+        - Let it go if it doesn't make sense today.
+            - Don't take things too personally.
+It might make sense tomorrow.

+## Mistakes I made

+- Not getting out of my comfort zone.
+- Moving to look at others' solutions quickly.
+- Not being consistent.
+- Giving up.

+### Generalizations

 - If we take a broader look, and zoom out a little from this scenario — it emulates real time problem solving.
     - Reading the problem and understanding it.